Maiden Stone: Description

-The stone is red granite, standing 3.01m high (one of the tallest of all Pictish monuments, even though several centimetres have been lost at the top owing to weathering).
+The stone is red granite, standing approximately 3m high, about 0.9m broad and about 0.3m thick (one of the tallest of all Pictish monuments, even though several centimetres have been lost at the top owing to weathering).
 It is a Class II Pictish monument (combining Christian, and pre-Christian Pictish, motifs), dating from the late 8th or early 9th century AD.

 The west side has a ringed cross below a human figure between two "fish-monsters".
 Below the cross there is a square panel with a disc containing a Celtic spiral motif at its centre, surrounded by a key-patterned ring, with knotwork patterns infilling the corners.
 On the reverse, there are four panels enclosing: a large centaur below three very weathered figures (possibly two smaller wrestling centaurs and a dog); a "notched rectangle and Z-rod" symbol; a Pictish Beast symbol, a mirror and a comb.
 There is a knotwork pattern on the narrow north edge and a keywork pattern on the south edge.
 A portion of the north edge is missing and the patterns are heavily eroded, particularly on the western face.

 The human figure and "fish-monsters" may represent the Biblical story of Jonah and the Whale, with the whale doubled to make the design symmetrical.

 The site is a scheduled monument under the care of Historic Environment Scotland and is open at all times.